miyagaw61/rusgit/README.md

 ### Install cargo

 ```
-curl https://sh.rustup.rs -sSf | sh #This command can download cargo to $HOME/.cargo"
+curl https://sh.rustup.rs -sSf | sh #This command can download cargo to $HOME/.cargo
-source $HOME/.cargo/env #You should write this to bashrc."
+source $HOME/.cargo/env #You should write this to bashrc.
 ```

 ### Install rusgit